e-maginer/emaginer-marketplace/docs/Jenkins/Jenkins Getting Started.md

 The CI phase provides the first feedback to developers.
 As its name indicates, starts by checking out the code from the repository, compiles it (install dependencies), runs unit tests, and verifies the code quality.
 The build should take no more than 5 minutes.
         1. Create the Jenkinsfile including the Commit pipeline, and push into the GitHub repository.
+Creating a Jenkinsfile, which is checked into source control, provides a number of benefits:
+            - In case of Jenkins failure, the pipeline definition is not lost.
+            - The hisotry of the pipeline is stored
+            - Code review/iteration on the pipeline
+            - Single source of truth for the pipeline.
         2. Configure Jenkins to checkout/clone the codebase from GitHub: new Item => Pipeline=> Configure => Advanced Project Options => enter the repository URL and credentials (password is the Personal Access Token).
-            - to select a specific branch rather than main, in the Pipeline General tab => tick the option 'This project is parameterized' =>
+            - To select a specific branch rather than 'main', in the Pipeline General tab => tick the option 'This project is parameterized' and add a String parameter (BRANCH) => in the Pipeline configuration, Branches to build, add the new parameter name ${BRANCH}.
+[Checkout here](https://stackoverflow.com/questions/32108380/jenkins-how-to-build-a-specific-branch).
         3. Configure the build trigger (external by Githb) and notifications in Jenkins
-        2. Push the code to the remote repository (to the feature branch (Head branch) then when merged with the main (Base branch))
+        4. Push the code to the remote repository (to the feature branch (Head branch) then when merged with the main (Base branch))
-        3. CI process will be triggered by the commit pipeline by running the checkout, build, unit tests and possible code quality
+        5. CI process will be triggered by the commit pipeline by running the checkout, build, unit tests and possible code quality
 ### Automated Acceptance
 This checks if the customer's requirements are met by the developers implementing the features.
 The whole idea of automating the acceptance phase is to build the quality into the product instead of verifying it later.
 In other words, when a developer completes the implementation, the software is already delviered together with acceptance tests that verify that the software is what customer wanted.